 Turn grill on high and let the grill heat up for 5 minutes.
 Place skewers on grill, brush the lamb with the marinade from the bag and grill for 2 minutes.
 Flip the skewers over, brush the lamb with the marinade and grill for 2 more minutes.
 Remove skewers from grill and let rest for 5 minutes.
 Serve with fresh tzatziki, pita, sliced red onions, or enjoy as is!

 Alternative instruction - although grilling is recommended, you can also finish the lamb on a pan.
-Heat medium-size pan on high and add 1 Tbsp of olive oil.
+Heat medium-size pan on high and add 1 tablespoon of olive oil.
 Sear for 1 minute on each side, brushing the lamb with the marinade while they cook.
 Remove from pan, let rest for 5 minutes, and enjoy!

 Peel cucumber and roughly chop.
 Sprinkle them with salt, set in colander and place a heavy item on top to draw out water.
 Let sit for 30 minutes, then drain well and wipe dry with paper towels.